What is Seasonal Affective Disorder, or SAD?

 When these feelings and emotions disrupt your teen’s ability to complete schoolwork or assigned responsibilities at home, it may be time to seek additional help.

 Lake Behavioral Hospital specializes in adolescent mental health treatment.
-No cost assessments are offered 24 hours a day, 7 days a week.
+No cost screenings are offered 24 hours a day, 7 days a week.
 A licensed mental health professional will recommend the right treatment for your teen, whether it’s an inpatient stay or outpatient program.

 Call today for more information: (855) 990-1900